DEFRAYING THE ECONOMIC COSTS OF DISASTERS

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.

-NATURAL DISASTER LOSSES IN THE UNITED STATES, 2014
+NATURAL DISASTER LOSSES IN THE UNITED STATES, FIRST HALF 2015

 CATASTROPHES IN THE UNITED STATES